PetrGlad/emmate/README.md

 ## TODO

+- [ ] (refactoring, a big one) Use events ordered by note lanes, use MIDI events (or some equivalent) directly, instead of note ranges.
+- [ ] (refactoring) Reduce number of range types (preferring util::Range?)
 - [ ] Shift markers on time deletion to follow the marked timestamps.
 - [ ] Adjust tempo for a selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).
-- [ ] Minimize use of unwrap.
+- [ ] (refactoring, a big one) Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 Maybe can do this with async or sending update commands to the engine thread (e.g. can just swap to new track copy in the engine's events source after edits).
 - [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
 - [ ] Copy/cut/paste notes and time ranges (should also be supported between tracks).
-- [ ] (refactoring) Reduce number of range types (preferring util::Range?)
 - [ ] Zoom to fit whole composition.
+- [ ] The sustain lane is left in an inconsistent state sometines (needs investigation).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection or registry).
 This should make the handle_commands easier to read and enable to have a generated cheatsheet/help UI.